Setup

 When you start using Cloudflare's nameservers for authoritative DNS and your zone is in a full setup, Cloudflare will become your primary DNS provider.
 This means that your DNS records in Cloudflare need to be accurate for your domain to work properly.

-When you add a new site to Cloudflare, Cloudflare automatically scans for common records and adds them to the DNS zone.
-The records show up under the respective zone DNS > Records page.
+Cloudflare can automatically scan for common records and add them to the DNS zone for you, or you can add records manually.
+These records show up under your domain on the DNS > Records page of the dashboard.

-Since this scan is not guaranteed to find all existing DNS records, you need to review your records, paying special attention to the following record types:
+Since the quick scan is not guaranteed to find all existing DNS records, you need to review your records, paying special attention to the following:

 example.com